Skip to contents

 points

-How many points are given for the whole exercise.
-Default is 1.
+How many points are given for the whole task.
+Default is 0.5n0.5\cdot n, where nn is the number of pairs.

 abbr_id

 If abbr_id is not specified, rqti generates the identifiers right_1, right_2, … right_N and left_1, left_2, … left_N.
 However, these lack inherent semantics.
-To enhance clarity, some users might want to use the abbr_id parameter, which introduces abbreviated identifiers.
+To enhance clarity, some users might want to use the abbr_id parameter, which introduces abbreviated identifiers based on the text of the pairs.
 The utility of these abbreviations varies based on item length, but they consistently offer more meaningful identifiers compared to non-semantic alternatives.

 Feedback